Sirish-Ruchal/Expiry_date_tracker-inv_manage_sys/README.md

 Here are two excel templates to track expiry date and for inventory management system.

 1) Inventory management system: This system is entirly built on Excel.
 Everything a user need is on the report sheet.
+This system uses VBA.

 * Click on ""Current Stock"" box on the upper left side to bring list of the inventory we have in the system.